 The García family owns 11 hectares in Valle de la Orotava north of Tenerife with altitudes ranging from 300 to 750m.
 They also control 15 additional hectares from local winegrowers.
 Their work is focused on indigenous grapes and traditional vine training methods like cordon trenzado, which is the result of weaving the plants’ branches.
 In very old vines these branches can be up to 15m long.
 Another distinctive feature of the Canary Islands is the fact that vines are ungrafted as phylloxera failed to reach their shores.
 Volcanic soils are the norm here with variable layers of sand and clay on the surface.

 The youngest vineyards were planted in the 2000s but the family also owns several 100-year-old plots.
 Great environmental care is applied to wine growing and this is reflected in the winery, where wild yeasts are used for fermentation, rackings are avoided and low doses of sulfites are added.
 Wine is usually fermented in uncoated concrete vats often with different percentages of whole bunches.
 Aging takes place in small French oak foudres.
-After the pivotal role played by oenologist Robert Santana (Envinate) defining the range of wines, former Niepoort technical director Luis Seabra has recently taken over winemaking.
+After the pivotal role played by oenologist Robert Santana (Envinate) defining the range of wines, winemaking is overseen by former Niepoort technical director Luis Seabra since 2016.

 Overall production totals around 95,000 bottles with many different wines being produced, some of them in tiny quantities.
 All of them share the distinctive, exotic character of the region’s volcanic soils.
 In general terms the wines are light to medium-bodied, deeply aromatic and expressive with forest, earthy and peppery notes.